ietf-wg-dmarc/draft-kucherawy-dmarc-dmarcbis/draft-kucherawy-dmarc-dmarcbis.md

 includes data about messages that passed DMARC authentication as well as those that did not.

-The format for these reports is defined in {#dmarc-xml-schema}.
+The format for these reports is defined in (#dmarc-xml-schema).

 The report SHOULD include the following data: